radixdlt/wallet-compatible-derivation/README.md

 ```

 # Security

+> [!IMPORTANT]
+> Beware of key-loggers!
+This software does not protect against any key-logging
+> malware your computer might be infected with.
+Even in `pager` mode, you are
+> asked to type in your mnemonic and if your computer is infected by a key-logger
+> malware you might loose all your funds.

+Future iterations of this software might implement an interactive "picker" of characters/words in randomized order to allow safe input of your mnemonic, but there is no planned release date for such a few feature.

 All sensitive types of the `wallet_compatible_derivation` library implement the traits
 `ZeroizeOnDrop` and `Zeroize` part of [the `zeroize` crate](https://docs.rs/zeroize/1.7.0/zeroize/) meaning that the secrets are/can easily be "zeroed out"/wiped, ensuring that those secrets are not kept around anywhere in memory.